 See Prehistorik_2_dosbox.map in the attachment

 Search on the Internet about how to do it.
-Good start should be for example a DOSBox wiki.
+A good start should be for example a DOSBox wiki.

 6) try to run the game.